 It is not often that a truly new type of machine appears in agriculture, most gear is just an evolution (and a considerable increase in size), of machinery that has been in use since the mechanisation of agriculture started with Jethro Tull’s seed drill in the early 1700s.
 However, every once in a while an truly innovative machine is born, often in a farmers mind, frustrated with a problem on their farm, necessity being the mother of invention and all that.

 I think that the CombCut® is one of those truly novel implements.
 It is a weeder designed to selectively cut weeds from within broad acre crops with thin upright growth habits such as cereals and pasture.
 At its heart is a row of dagger shaped knives, with a layout reminiscent of the blades on a sickle bar mower.
 Unlike the mower, there are adjustable gaps between the knives that are sufficiently big to allow the crop to pass through, but are sufficiently small to cut off thicker weeds such as fat hen (Chenopodium album), charlock (Sinapis arvensis) and thistles (family Asteraceae).
 The cutting effect is also partly determined by tractor speed and also hydraulically driven rotating brushes, a bit like a header reel, that sweep the crop and the weed through the knives, and which also ensure that the cut weeds are ejected out the back of the machine so they don’t clog it up.

-A range of photos and videos can be found on the manufactures website, the manufacture’s video on You Tube, an independent review video from the UK and assorted other You Tube videos.
+A range of photos and videos can be found on the manufactures website, and a search of Youtube.